 In this single document above, Mr. Campos admits that benefits were given to the prosecutor's only witness against Wilson.

 In the above pages, Mr. Campos is threatened by detectives and promises are made in exchange for his false testimony.

-Mr. Campos is also help against his will and is receiving unconstitutional actions by the Detroit Police.
+Mr. Campos is also held against his will and is receiving unconstitutional actions by the Detroit Police.

-Mr. Campos makes several different attempts to correct his perjured testimony by contacted the Wayne County Prosecutor's office.
+Mr. Campos has made several different attempts to correct his perjured testimony by contacting the Wayne County Prosecutor's office.

 It is imperative to point out that while Mr. Campos testified at Wilson's co-defendant's trial, Mr. Murfik, as a prosecution witness, he was never produced as a witness for Wilson's trial.
 This was so even though he was endorsed as a witness for the prosecution.
 Additionally, while holding a due diligence hearing during Wilson's trial the prosecutor mislead the court by stating that Mr. Campos had been served a subpoena but simply failed to show up.
 This was proven to be false as was revealed and forced to be admitted by the prosecutor, that Mr. Campos had never been issued a subpoena and that the prosecutor didn't begin looking for Mr. Campos until the first day of Wilson's trial.
 The prosecutor in Wilson's case knew three months in advance Wilson's trial date.
 The tactic is clear.
 Because Mr. Campos admitted to testifying falsely at the preliminary examination while testifying at Roger Murfik's trial, the prosecution refused to produce its endorsed witness.
 This deprived Wilson's opportunity of having the judge and jury hear of the lead detective's involvement in fabricating evidence against Wilson.